 A Database Scan Report tab for the whole database is shown in Figure 4-12.

-The Database Scan Report tab contains a toolbar on the top and a result grid under the toolbar.
-You can use three methods to quickly locate scan results in the Database Scan Report in which you are interested, and, in addition, export the Report:
+The Database Scan Report tab contains a toolbar on the top and a result grid underneath.
+You can use three methods to locate results of interest in the Report, and also export the Report.

 Figure 4-12 Database Scan Report